troutacular/_starter/README.md

 </table>

 The options for the output can be found at [Modernizr Options][] and the full documentation at [Modernizr][].
 The `config.modernizr` values for  `options` are from the __Options__ section and the `tests` are from the __Browser Features__.

-#### JS: Vendor Scripts

-These are third party scripts maintained by other developers/organizations.

-Javascript files in `assets-source/js/vendor` will run jshint on the file and compile to `assets/js/vendor`.

-*These files will not run jshint or be concatenated or minified.*

 #### JS: Admin Scripts